LiveStreamFleet/public/README.md

 ## Issues

 If you encounter any problems or have feature requests, feel free to open a new issue using the [Issues site](https://github.com/LiveStreamFleet/public/issues).
 We encourage you to report bugs, suggest features, or discuss anything related to the project.

+## License and EULA
+By downloading and using this software, you agree to our [End User License Agreement](https://livestreamfleet.github.io/public/eula.html).